Traveling with Your Pet

 If you’re nervous for your pet to fly under the care of people who are used to handling inanimate cargo, and you have the funds, professional pet transport may be the way to go.
 The International Pet and Animal Transport Association (IPATA) is a collection of over 440 pet transport companies in over 84 countries.
 This is a great resource for finding the perfect service for you and your pet’s needs.

 Making sure your pet is physically healthy enough for travel can be a process, but you don’t have to do it alone.
-As long as you come prepared, the veterinarians at Animal Care Hospital can assist you in getting your pet ready for your trip.
+As long as you come prepared, the veterinarians at Animal Care Hospital of Phoenix can assist you in getting your pet ready for your trip.
 If you have further questions or want to schedule an appointment for your pet prior to travel, call us at (480) 887-4791.
 Bon voyage!